random-iceberg/docker-compose/README.md

 ![team/random_iceberg banner](./docs/random_iceberg.png)

-This repository provides a centralized [Docker Compose](https://docs.docker.com/compose/) configuration to orchestrate the major services of the Titanic Survivor Prediction Application.
-The setup includes:
+This repository provides a centralized Docker Compose configuration to orchestrate the major services of the Titanic Survivor Prediction Application.
+The architecture consists of:

 - **Frontend**: A React-based Single Page Application.
-- **Backend**: A FastAPI server handling business logic and API endpoints.
+- **Backend**: A FastAPI server managing business logic and API endpoints.
-- **Model Service**: A microservice dedicated to machine learning model inference.
+- **Model Service**: A dedicated microservice for machine learning model inference.
-- **Supabase**: A self-hosted service for authentication and data storage.
+- **Supabase**: A self-hosted service for user authentication and data storage.

 ## Table of Contents